nathanallen/nathanallen.github.io/source/portfolio/index.markdown

 <strong>iPark</strong><span id="portfolio-links">[site](http://eyepark.herokuapp.com) | [code](https://github.com/nathanallen/iPark)</span>
 An airbnb inspired parking app.
 Built by a team of three for our final project at Dev Bootcamp.
 We used Rails, the Google Maps API, jQuery autocomplete, and Bootstrap.
 I implimented all aspects of search, from parsing search queries to autocomplete.

+<strong>Meet in the Middle</strong><span id="portfolio-links">[site](http://waneka.github.io/middle) | [code](https://github.com/waneka/middle)</span>
+Won Best Overall App at DBC Alumni Hackathon 2013.
+An app that allows two people to find a convenient location halfway between them to meet up for coffee, drinks, or dinner.
+The app suggests venues, displays directions for both users, and can be used to send a link to directions.
+I integrated mapping based on two user locations.

 <strong>Queer Quote</strong><span id="portfolio-links">[site](http://queerquote.com/) | [code](https://github.com/SamSamskies/Queer-Quote)</span>
-Second place winner of the non-profit benefit hackathon, Hack for Queer Youth.
+Won Second Place at non-profit benefit hackathon, Hack for Queer Youth.
 An interactive widget that syncs the audio from a podcast with text from a transcript.
 At any point during playback the current text or quote can be converted into an image and then shared to facebook.
-I redesigned our player to dynamically load and display stories and setup an an API to convert transcript files to JSON.
+I redesigned our player to dynamically load and display stories and setup an API to convert transcript files to JSON.

 <strong>Practice Projects:</strong>
 * Created helpers and ajax requests for a real-time, multiplayer dice game.<span id="portfolio-links">[code](https://github.com/tiger-swallowtails-2013/liars-dice)</span>